 Fail Conditions

-The player fails/”dies” in a level by have an HP value less than zero, In the event that they fall off screen there should be an invisible trigger boundary that surrounds the level and when the player touches it, it will sets their HP level to zero causing a death.
-For whatever reason, a player manages to get stuck within the level he should be able to restart the level in the pause menu.
-There will also be a move the player can use that selfdestructs his Gundam causing the player’s death but destroying everything that surrounds him.
+The player fails/”dies” in a level by having a HP value less than zero, In the event that they fall off screen there should be an invisible trigger boundary that surrounds the level and when the player touches it, it will set their HP level to zero causing a death.
+For whatever reason, the player manages to get stuck within the level he/she should be able to restart the level in the pause menu.
+There will also be a move the player can use that self-destructs his/her Gundam causing the player’s death but destroying everything that surrounds him/her.
 It is a more thematic way of restarting the level and adding a new ending within the character’s story.

 Beating level, enemies and Boss

-The player beats an enemy by getting their HP to be less than zero, this is done through various methods depending on the enemy, however the most standard way will to have the player’s attack hitbox collide with the enemies hurt boxes.
+The player beats an enemy by getting their HP to be less than zero.
+It is done through various methods depending on the enemy.
+However, the most standard way will have the player’s attack hitbox collide with the enemies hurt boxes.
 Each enemy will have a different hurt box that will encapsulate the enemy.
 If it is a boss they may only have a hurt box specific to their weak point on their character.
-Depending on the attack the player used and the level of their weapon, each will due a different amount of damage to the enemy.
+Depending on the attack the player used and the level of their attributes, each will do a different amount of damage to the enemy.

 Enemy AI